Meet GEO Specialty Chemicals' Executive Team

 Thomas Longstaff is Vice President of Purchasing, Logistics and Regulatory.
 He joined GEO in July 2005 as Corporate Purchasing Manager and was promoted to Vice President Purchasing in 2006.
 In 2007, he accepted responsibility for Logistics and assumed responsibility for Regulatory Affairs in 2011, when he reorganized this department.
 Mr. Longstaff has held both corporate and manufacturing support positions in multiple industries including steel distribution, pharmaceuticals and the chemical industry.
 Mr. Longstaff received a B.A. in Materials and Logistics Management from Michigan State University.

-Nick Liptrot is Managing Director of GEO Specialty Chemicals UK Ltd. He joined Hythe in 2000 as Divisional Finance Director, and became Managing Director in 2007.
+Nick Liptrot is Senior Vice President of the Paints and Coatings Division.
+He joined Hythe in 2000 as Divisional Finance Director, and became Managing Director in 2007.
 Prior to GEO, he held senior finance and operations positions in various global manufacturing companies.
 Mr. Liptrot received a BSc (Hons) in Finance from the University of Salford and is a qualified Chartered Accountant.